In this section

-Antenatal Screening
+Antenatal screening

 At your first booking appointment your community midwife will discuss and offer you a range of screening tests, the tests include blood tests and ultrasound scans of your baby.

 The screening tests offered are to help identify any health problems that you may have or that could affect your baby.
 You will have been given a booklet to help you understand the screening tests available to you.
+There is detailed information on all tests available at:

 Screening is optional; choosing to have the screening tests is an important decision.
-It is a personal choice, you do not have to accept any of the tests offered, however you need to understand the information and the purpose of tests available to you to make an informed choice.
+It is a personal choice, you do not have to accept any of the tests offered, however, you need to understand the information and the purpose of tests available to you to make an informed choice.
+Some of the screening tests available can only be offered in early pregnancy and are time sensitive.

-Please click here for the screening timeline.
+Please click here to see a screening timeline.

-Blood Tests
+Blood tests

 Diabetic eye retinal screening

 Some women develop gestational diabetes in later pregnancy (28 weeks or more).
 Gestational diabetes can be treated through changes in diet and usually goes away once the baby is born.
 You will not be offered diabetic eye screening if you develop gestational diabetes.
+You will not need diabetic eye screening if you did not have diabetes before pregnancy.

 The ANNB Team